anou/iftheme-docs/plugins/lightbox-plus/readme.txt

 = Plugin Conflicts =

-* Jetpack Carousel - When carousel is activate it take precedence over Lightbox Plus ColorBox for image use as of LBP 2.x
+* Jetpack Carousel - When carousel is activate it take precedence over Lightbox Plus Colorbox for image use as of LBP 2.x
 * Flickr Mini Gallery - Verified.
 Download hot fix for <a href="http://23systems.net/downloads/file/flickr-mini-gallery-jquery-hotfix.zip">Flickr Mini Gallery</a> (includes instructions) as of LBP 1.6.3
 * Tabbed Widgets - Verified as of LBP 1.6.3
 * DMSGuestbook - Un-verified as of LBP 1.6.3
 * Gengo - Un-verified as of LBP 1.6.3

-Note: Some of these conflicts were with very old versions of Lightbox Plus ColorBox and may be mitigated
+Note: Some of these conflicts were with very old versions of Lightbox Plus Colorbox and may be mitigated

 == Screenshots ==

-1. Lightbox Plus ColorBox - Image
+1. Lightbox Plus Colorbox - Image
-2. Lightbox Plus ColorBox - Video
+2. Lightbox Plus Colorbox - Video
-3. Lightbox Plus ColorBox - External Content
+3. Lightbox Plus Colorbox - External Content
-4. Lightbox Plus ColorBox - Inline Content (Form)
+4. Lightbox Plus Colorbox - Inline Content (Form)
-5. Lightbox Plus ColorBox - Options Page
+5. Lightbox Plus Colorbox - Options Page
-6. Lightbox Plus ColorBox - Style Examples
+6. Lightbox Plus Colorbox - Style Examples

 == Change Log ==

+= 2.7 =
+* Initial release of version 2.7
+* Validated against WordPress 3.9.x
+* Updated Colorbox to version 1.5.9 which inlcudes the following fixes
+ * Fixed inline content bug when using child selectors.
+Fixes #599
+ * Fixed accidental leak of global variable.
+References #591
+ * Enabled strict mode.
+Fixes #597
+ * Fix potential error when calling Colorbox directly.
+References #591
+ * Potentially worked around browser limitation of reporting that an image height and width is 0 immediately after onload.
+Fixes #535
+ * Applied maxWidth and maxHeight to the initialWidth and initialHeight.
+Fixes #391
+ * Allow setting the overlay opacity through CSS, rather than having to use Colorbox's opacity property.
+Fixes #580
+ * Fixed potential issue where IE9+ wouldn't close the modal when clicking on the overlay.
+Fixes #576
+ * Added access to settings object in callbacks.
+ * Added svg to image types regex.
+ * Fixed regression that broke direct calls to Colorbox, ie. $.colorbox(…)
+ * Changed when the className is applied: immediately on open, but only updated immediately prior to transition.
+Fixes #565
+ * Fixed potential style flash if #cboxLoadedContent is given a background.
+Fixes #567
+ * Misc. code cleanup
+ * Fixed potential error when resizing.
+Fixes #254
+ * Added Microsoft's JPEG XR to photo detection regex.
+ * Fixed an issue where private events propagated to the document in versions of jQuery prior to 1.7.
+Fixes #525, Fixes #526
+ * Updated stylesheets to avoid issue with using `div {max-width:100%}` (Fixes #520)
+ * Used setAttribute to set londesc, so that the value is accessible via DOM Node longDesc property #508
+ * Added longdesc and aria-describedby attributes to photos.
+Fixes #508
+ * Fixed a slideshow regression from 1.4.27
+ * Fixed a potential issue with the starting size of #cboxLoadedContent
+ * Fixed a potential issue with using the open property with mixed slideshow and non-slideshow groups
+ * Fixed a width calculation issue relating to using margin:auto on #cboxLoadedContent.
+ * Fixed a regression in IE7 and IE8 that was causing an error.
+ * Use an animation speed of zero between same-sized content (fixed).
+ * Removed temporary fix for jQuery UI 1.8
+ * Added closeButton option.
+Set to false to remove the close button.
+ * Bugfix loading overlay/graphic append order
+ * Updated manifest files for the jQuery plugin repository and Bower (no changes to plugin)
+ * Replaced new Image() with document.createElement('img') to avoid a potential bug in Chrome 27.
+ * Fixing bug/typo from last update.
+ * Fixed bug where Colorbox was capturing ctrl+click on assigned links on windows browsers with jQuery 1.7+, rather than ignoring.
+ * Fixed a scroll position issue when using $.colorbox.resize()
+ * Possible fix for a Chrome 27 issue (https://github.com/jackmoore/colorbox/pull/438#issuecomment-18334804)
+ * Added trapFocus setting to allow disabling of focus trapping
+ * Added .webp to list of recognized image extensions
+ * Added fadeOut property to control the closing fadeOut speed.
+ * Removed longdesc attribute for now.
+ * Fixed an error involving IE7/IE8 and legacy versions of jQuery
+ * Fixed a potential conflict with Twitter Bootstrap default img styles.
+ * Added `type='button'` to buttons to prevent accidental form submission
+ * Added alt and longdesc attributes to photo content if they are present on the calling element.
+ * Better 'old IE' feature detection that fixes an error with jQuery 2.0.0pre.
+ * Fixes bug introduced in previous version.
+ * Dropped IE6 support.
+ * Fixed other issues with $.colorbox.remove.
+ * Prevented an error if $.colorbox.remove is called during the transition.
+ * Minor change to work around a jQuery 1.4.2 bug for legacy users.
+ * Minor change to apply the close and className properties sooner.
+ * Fixed an issue with percent-based heights in iOS
+ * Fixed an issue with ajax requests being applied at the wrong time.
+ * Made image preloading aware of retina settings.
+ * Removed $.contains for compatibility with jQuery 1.3.x
+ * Ignored left and right arrow keypresses if combined with the alt key.
+ * Better accessibility:
+ * Replaced div controls with buttons
+ * Tabbed navigation confined to modal window
+ * Added aria role
+ * Updated manifest for plugins.jquery.com
+ * Added retina display properties: retinaImage, retinaUrl, retinaSuffix
+ * Fixed iframe scrolling on iOS devices.
+* Update themes to work with correctly with Colorbox verison 1.5.9
+ * Added styles to clean up borders around buttons in the lightbox

 = 2.6 =
 * Added option to generate HTML5 valid code.
 Checkbox under Base Settings -> Advanced.